Scammers Are Getting Smarter in 2022: 5 Ways to Spot Them Online, Over the Phone and In PersonFinancial Roadblocks

 This content is developed from sources believed to be providing accurate information, and provided by Twenty Over Ten.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.

 Paradigm Advisors is a fee-only financial planning firm based in Dallas, Texas and Fayetteville, Arkansas.
 Paradigm Advisors provides comprehensive financial planning and investment management services to help clients organize, grow and protect their wealth throughout life’s journey.
-Paradigm specializes in advising young professionals and entrepreneurs in the early stages of life and well-established career executives through financial planning and investment management.
+Paradigm specializes in advising well-established career executives through financial planning and investment management.
 As a fee-only fiduciary and independent financial advisor, Paradigm never receives commission of any kind.
 Paradigm is legally bound by certification to provide unbiased and trustworthy financial advice.